fluffyemily/cross-platform-rust/complex objects/README.md

-# cross-platform-rust
+# basic
 Example project showing a rust library running on multiple platforms.

-Current version shows a rust library running on an iOS app only.
-Android and web based examples are coming soon.
+Current version shows a simple rust library that passes only primatives running on an iOS and Android apps only.
+Web based examples are coming soon.

 First, we have to [install Xcode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&amp;mt=12) and then set up Xcode build tools.
 If you already have the build tools installed and they are up to date, you can skip this step.

 ```
 xcode-select --install
 ```